Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 So, your responsibility: Be responsible.
 Do your due diligence and be wise about the home purchase.

-If you default, your guarantor can not only potentially lose money but literally the roof over his or her head if your guarantor used his or her home as collateral.
+If you default, your guarantor can potentially lose money and the roof over their head if your guarantor used their home as collateral.

-So…make sure that the home you buy is one that you can actually afford!
+So…make sure that the home you buy is one that you can afford!

 Read on: How to Improve Your Credit Score and Get Approved.